eigenfoundation/ELIPs/ELIPs/ELIP-002.md

 Slashing proportionally reduces funds of all Stakers of the given Strategies that are delegated to the Operator, including funds in queued deallocations and withdrawals (that haven’t passed `WITHDRAWAL_DELAY`).
 Operator delegation is decreased directly in the `DelegationManager` in each Strategy.
 Changes are propagated to Staker withdrawals and view functions by referring to their delegated Operator’s Total Magnitude.

 When a slashing occurs, an event is emitted onchain, one for each slashing.
-Details are emitted identifying the Operator slashed, in what Operator Set, and across which Strategies, with fields for the amount slashed and meta-data:
+Details are emitted identifying the Operator slashed, in what Operator Set, and across which Strategies, with fields for the proportion slashed and meta-data:
 ```
 /// @notice Emitted when an operator is slashed by an operator set for a strategy
 /// `wadSlashed` is the proportion of the operator's total delegated stake that was slashed